wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 ## Allow Access by Email Domain

+> This feature is available on the [**Starter** plan](https://stoplight.io/pricing/) and above.

-The fastest way to onboard your teammates is by configuring an [approved email domain](./allowed-email-domains.md) and sending them a link to your workspace.
+The fastest way to onboard your teammates is to configure an approved email domain and sending them a link to your workspace.
 This enables them to join your workspace without an invitation.

+To configure an approved domain:

 1. From the workspace home page, select **Settings**.
 2. In the **Approved Domains** section, select **Add**.
 3. Add your domain URL, and then select a default role for your domain users.
 3. Select **Save**.

+You can configure one or more approved domains.

 To change the default role or remove the domain, select the arrow to the right of the domain.